 A: Despite how much you might take care of your mower and how carefully you ensure that it’s always in the best shape possible, sometimes things just don’t work like you want them to.
 There is a variety of reasons this might happen, so if your mower does not start on a day you’ve set aside for a substantial cut, make sure you go over these easy-fix methods before you panic.

-- Disconnected, dirty, or loose spark plug - remove the spark plug from the mower and give it a quick clean.
-If it’s disconnected or loose, then reattach.
+- Disconnected, dirty, or loose spark plug - Remove the spark plug from the mower and give it a quick clean.
+If it’s disconnected or loose, then reattach it.

 Q: What causes a lawn mower engine to sputter?

 A: You need not be a riding lawn mower expert to understand that engine sputtering is not a good thing.
 Luckily, it’s not the end of the world (not yet, anyway), and you won’t need to worry about running out to the store - or Amazon, more likely - to order a new mower for immediate delivery.
 That being said, if your engine is sputtering, then you should fix it as soon as possible, as leaving it will only exacerbate the issue.
 To solve it, there are several things you can try.